lokidoki102/tp/docs/UserGuide.md

 >
 > **Output**:
 > ```
-> This person already exists in the address book.
+> This person already exists in EstateEase.
 > ```

 **Example 2**